-Given that our MOFtor combines both meso- and micropores, and that the catalase enzymes are encapsulated mainly in the mesopores located at the crystal sub-surface, we envisioned using the remaining empty pores to adsorb other guest molecules.
-To this end, N2-sorption measurements confirmed that MOFtors has accessible porosity, with an $S{BET}$ of 1715 m/g, and that their mesopore proportion is 20%.
-We also studied the capacity of MOFtors to capture Rhodamine B, a common water pollutant from the textile, plastic and dye industries, during self-propulsion in water.
-To this end, catalase-powered MOFtors (5 mg) were dispersed in an aqueous solution (1 mL) of 0.5 mg/mL Rhodamine B and 1.5% H2O2/0.25 % Triton X-100 at room temperature.
-After 5 min of incubation, the Rhodamine B content adsorbed by the MOFtors was determined by UV-Vis spectrometry.
-We observed that they had captured $51.0 \pm$ 2.7 % % of Rhodamine B from the solution.
-For comparison, without using H2O2/Triton X-100, non-powered MOFtors adsorbed only 14.6 $\pm$ 6.4 % of Rhodamine B, thus confirming the positive effect of self-propulsion in the performance of MOFtors.
-Adsorption of Rhodamine B in the catalase-powered MOFtors was also confirmed by CLSM.
-Indeed, Figure 4 shows that, while catalase remains localized at the sub-surface of the crystals, Rhodamine B molecules are adsorbed throughout the entire crystal.
+Given that our MOFtor combines both meso- and micropores, and that the catalase enzymes are encapsulated mainly in the mesopores located at the crystal sub-surface, we envisioned using the remaining empty meso- and micropores to adsorb other guest molecules.
+To this end, N2-sorption measurements first confirmed that MOFtors has accessible porosity, with an S{BET} of 1715 m2/g, and that their mesopore proportion is 20%.

+Next, reflecting on potential uses for these remaining pores, we considered environmental applications in which we could exploit the available pores to store a pollutant, while using the more-external mesopores for enzymatic bubble propulsion.
+Thus, we studied the capacity of our MOFtors to capture Rhodamine B, a common water pollutant from the textile, plastic and dye industries, during selfpropulsion in water.
+To this end, catalase-powered MOFtors (5 mg) were dispersed in an aqueous solution (1 mL) of 0.5 mg/mL Rhodamine B and 1.5% H2O2 at room temperature.
+After 30 min of incubation, the Rhodamine B content adsorbed by the MOFtors was determined by UV-Vis spectrometry.
+The observed extraction was highly efficient: the particles had captured 99.860 ± 0.003 % of the Rhodamine B from the solution.
+Adsorption of Rhodamine B was also confirmed by confocal microscopy.
+Indeed, Figures 2c,d show that, while catalase remains localized at the sub-surface of the crystals, Rhodamine B molecules are captured and adsorbed throughout the entire crystal.

-In conclusion, we have reported the multi-step synthesis of enzyme-powered MOF-based porous motors, which involves generating new mesopores in a microporous UiO-66-type MOF, via ozonolysis.
-We exploited the newly-generated mesopores to adsorb and host the enzyme catalase, which were compartmentalized at the subsurface of each MOF crystal.
-This encapsulation enabled jet-like bubble propulsion of the MOF crystals using $H_2O_2$ as fuel, even at very low concentrations.
-Moreover, the remaining unoccupied micro- and mesopores in these MOFtors can be used for adsorbing additional species, as we demonstrated with capture of Rhodamine B in water.
-Our work demonstrates the versatility of MOFs as the structural basis of enzymepowered porous motors for delivery, sorption and catalytic applications.
+In conclusion, we have reported the design, synthesis and functional testing of enzyme-powered MOF-based porous motors.
+The multi-step synthesis involves generating new mesopores in a pre-synthesized microporous UiO-66type MOF, via ozonolysis.
+The resultant MOF contains meso- and micropores.
+We exploited the newly-generated mesopores to adsorb and host molecules of the enzyme catalase, which were compartmentalized at the subsurface of each MOF crystal.
+This localized encapsulation of catalase enabled jet-like bubble propulsion of the MOF crystals using H2O2 as fuel, even at very low concentrations.
+Moreover, the remaining unoccupied micro- and mesopores in these MOFtors can be used for adsorbing additional species, as we demonstrated with capture of the pollutant Rhodamine B in water.
+Our work demonstrates the versatility of MOFs as the structural basis of enzyme-powered porous motors for delivery, sorption and catalytic applications.